zopefoundation/zodbupdate/README.rst

 are supported.

-Please also note that these conversion rules are _only_ selected for the class that is refrenced in the pickle, rules for superclasses are _not_ applied.
+Please also note that these conversion rules are _only_ selected for the class that is referenced in the pickle, rules for superclasses are _not_ applied.
 This means that you have to push down annotation rules to all the subclasses of a superclass that has a field that needs this annotation.